Engee documentation

 before(5, sec)[x >= 8]

-A transition occurs if less than 5 seconds have elapsed since the state was activated and the value of the variable x is greater than or equal to 8.
+The transition occurs if less than 5 seconds have passed since the activation of the state and the value of the variable x is greater than or equal to 8.

-count is an operator that counts the number of times the associated state block has been executed since the passed boolean expression became true.
+count is an operator that counts the number of executions of the associated status block from the moment when the passed boolean expression became true.
 The count operator has the following syntax:

 Syntax Description Example

-Returns the number of state machine clock cycles since the expression n became true while the associated state remained active.
+Returns the number of state machine clock cycles that have elapsed since the expression n became true, while the associated state remained active.

 [count(x > 2) = 3]

-Transition occurs if the value of the variable x has remained greater than two exactly 3 clock cycles since the associated state was activated.
+The transition occurs if the value of the variable x has remained more than two exactly 3 clock cycles since the activation of the associated state.

 duration